EliasBach/odin-js-3/README.md

-# The Odin Project Javascript Course: Exercise 3
+# The Odin Project: Javascript Course Exercise 3
 ## Restaurant Page
 Description:
 This exercise asks to build a Restaurant, using npm and webpack to use essentially JavaScript exclusively to generate the website.